security-force-monitor/sfm-proxy/docs/miscellaneous.md

 ## Base layers

-`/geometries/:id.geojson` returns the GeoJSON for the country with the corresponding lowercase ISO 3166-1 alpha-2 code.
-The code `xa` returns the GeoJSON for the world.
+`/geometries/:id.geojson` returns the country with the corresponding lowercase ISO 3166-1 alpha-2 code.
+The code `xa` returns all countries as GeoJSON features.

-`/geometries/:id.topojson` returns the TopoJSON for the country with the corresponding lowercase ISO 3166-1 alpha-2 code.
-The code `xa` returns the TopoJSON for the world.
+`/geometries/:id.topojson` returns the country with the corresponding lowercase ISO 3166-1 alpha-2 code.
+The code `xa` returns all countries.

 ## Sessions